sadit/sadit.github.io/cv.md

 ## Professional career

-- [2012-2013] Postdoctoral position}{CONACyT project: "Superscalable metric datasebases"}{School of Mathematics and Physics}{Universidad Michoacana de San Nicolás de Hidalgo}{Michoacán, MX}{.
+- [2012-2013] Postdoctoral position.
+CONACyT project: "Superscalable metric datasebases".
+School of Mathematics and Physics. _Universidad Michoacana de San Nicolás de Hidalgo_, Michoacán, MX.
-- [2010] Research visitor}{Under the supervision of the Prof. Dr. Gonzalo Navarro.
-Granted with "Beca Mixta" CONACyT-scholarship.}{Department of Computer Science}{University of Chile}{Chile}{.
+- [2010] Research visitor.
+Under the supervision of the Prof. Dr. Gonzalo Navarro.
+Granted with "Beca Mixta" CONACyT-scholarship.
+Department of Computer Science at the _University of Chile_, Santiago, Chile.
-- [2008-2012] D.Sc. in Electrical Engineering with option in Computing Systems}{School of Electrical Engineering}{Universidad Michoacana de San Nicolás de Hidalgo}{Michoacán, MX}{}
+- [2008-2012] D.Sc. in Electrical Engineering with option in Computing Systems.
+School of Electrical Engineering at the _Universidad Michoacana de San Nicolás de Hidalgo_, Michoacán, MX.
-- [Thesis title] Practical Proximity Searching in Large Metric Databases.
+  - _Thesis title_: Practical Proximity Searching in Large Metric Databases.
-- [Supervisor] Dr. Edgar Chávez}
+  - _Supervisor_: Dr. Edgar Chávez.
-- [Description] The work presents algorithms and data structures to solve the similarity search problem efficiently under the metric space model.
-The keywords practical and efficient are regarding the competitive tradeoffs achieved regarding memory, speed, and result quality.
+  - _Description_: The work presents algorithms and data structures to solve the similarity search problem efficiently under the metric space model.
+The keywords practical and efficient are regarding the competitive tradeoffs achieved regarding memory, speed, and result quality.h
-%- [] } % each cv item introduces a paragraph

 - [2003-2006] M.Sc. in Electrical Engineering with option in Computing Systems}{School of Electrical Engineering}{Universidad Michoacana de San Nicolás de Hidalgo}{Michoacán, MX}{_Master Thesis_}
-- [Thesis title] Distributed Information Retrieval (in Spanish).
+  - _Thesis title_: Distributed Information Retrieval (in Spanish).
-- [Supervisor] Dr. Edgar Chávez}
+  - _Supervisor_: Dr. Edgar Chávez
-- [Description] The work studies several techniques to perform full-text searches in distributed environments.
+  - _Description_: The work studies several techniques to perform full-text searches in distributed environments.
 It introduces an information retrieval model that is aware of keywords, and it also explores different network topologies to retrieve information effectively.

 - [1998-2003] B.Sc.
-Electrical Engineering}{School of Electrical Engineering}{Universidad Michoacana de San Nicolás de Hidalgo}{Michoacán, MX}{_Undergraduate Thesis_}
+Electrical Engineering.
+School of Electrical Engineering at the _Universidad Michoacana de San Nicolás de Hidalgo_, Michoacán, MX. _Undergraduate Thesis_.
-- [Thesis title] Data Structures and Algorithms for Network Optimization (in Spanish, a joint work with Mario Graff).}
+  - _Thesis title_: Data Structures and Algorithms for Network Optimization (in Spanish, a joint work with Mario Graff).
-- [Supervisor] Professor Juan  J. Flores.}
+  - _Supervisor_: Professor Juan  J. Flores.
-- [Description] A Java-framework that helps in the creation of animations of data structures operation was developed.
-This framework was used to animate several data structures used in traditional graph problems such as minimum spanning trees, and maximum flow problem, among others.
+  - _Description_: A Java-framework that helps in the creation of animations of data structures operation was developed.
+This framework was used to animate several data structures used in traditional graph problems such as minimum spanning trees, and maximum flow problem, among other.

 # Appointments.
-- [2014-to date] CONACYT Researcher}{INFOTEC Centro de Investigación e Innovación en Tecnologías de la Información y Comunicación}{}{Aguascalientes, Aguascalientes, MX}{.
+- [2014-to date] CONAHCYT Researcher at INFOTEC Centro de Investigación e Innovación en Tecnologías de la Información y Comunicación, Aguascalientes, Aguascalientes, MX.
-- [Description] The main activity is to research and supervise graduate students of the institution.
-My current research fields include Information retrieval, machine learning algorithms for text and multimodal classification, and similarity search. .
+  - _Description_: The main activity is to research and supervise graduate students of the institution.
+My current research fields include Information retrieval, machine learning algorithms for text and multimodal classification, and similarity search.

 - [Feb.
 2013-Aug.
-2014] Software Engineer}{}{Grupo Deipi S.A. de C.V.}{Morelia, Michoacán, MX}{.
+2014] Software Engineer.
+Grupo Deipi S.A. de C.V., Morelia, Michoacán, MEX-A3T.
-- [Description] The principal activity was to work on developing solutions for the company business.
+  - _Description_: The principal activity was to work on developing solutions for the company business.

 - [Aug.
 2013-Jan.
-2014] Assistant Professor}{University of Baja California}{School of Engineering}{Mexicali, Baja California, MX}{.
+2014] Assistant Professor at the School of Engineering at the _University of Baja California_, Mexicali, Baja California, MX.
-- [Description] The principal activity was to work on my research interests: Similarity search algorithms and information retrieval.
+  - _Description_: The principal activity was to work on my research interests: Similarity search algorithms and information retrieval.
 I also give lectures in both undergraduate and graduate engineering programs.

-- [2006-2009] System Administrator and Developer}{Subdirección de Ingresos}{State Government of Michoacán de Ocampo}{Morelia, Michoacán, MX}{.
+- [2006-2009] System Administrator and Developer, Subdirección de Ingresos at the _State Government of Michoacán de Ocampo_, Morelia, Michoacán, MX.
-- [Description] I administered web servers and database servers for the vehicle registration system of Michoacán, México.
+  - _Description_: Web servers and database server administration for the vehicle registration system of Michoacán, México.
 I also worked on several small systems and backend libraries.

-- [2006-2008] Lecturer in several undergraduate computing courses}{School of Electrical Engineering, School of mathematics and physics}{Universidad Michoacana de San Nicolás de Hidalgo}{Morelia, Michoacán, MX}{.
+- [2006-2008] Lecturer in several undergraduate computing courses.
+School of Electrical Engineering and School of mathematics and physics, Universidad Michoacana de San Nicolás de Hidalgo, Morelia, Michoacán, MX.

-- [2005-2008] Teaching assistant (Computing Science Laboratory)}{School of Electrical Engineering}{}{Morelia, Michoacán, MX}{.
+- [2005-2008] Teaching assistant at the Computing Science Laboratory.
+School of Electrical Engineering, Morelia, Michoacán, MX.
-- [Description] I helped professors with their lectures and students in their laboratory works.
+  - _Description_: I helped professors with their lectures and students in their laboratory works.
 I also give maintenance to computers, software, and the network of the laboratory.

 # Honors and Awards.
 - [2022-2025] Member of the National Research System, Level II, National Council of Science and Technology (CONACyT), Mexico.